 Following these steps will make it easier for your plugin users to install your agent and increase their confidence that your agent cannot harm their components or instances being monitored.
 This will also reduce the likelihood of user problems if your agent has any serious bugs or other defects.

-Plugins only need access to their monitored systems and New Relic for the purpose of reporting metrics.
+Plugins only need access to their monitored systems and New Relic simply to report metrics.
 You may want to consider running plugin agents in sequestered systems with limited network access that allow no more than the minimum required network access.
-Also, data retention time periods for plugins follow New Relic's standard policies, which are based on your subscription level.
+Also, data retention for plugins follows New Relic's standard policies.

-If you have any concerns about deploying any plugin from New Relic Plugins, follow your organization's guidelines.
+If you have any concerns about deploying any plugin from Plugin Central, follow your organization's guidelines.
 If for any reason you do not trust the source of an existing plugin, try creating your own version.
-Plugins can be created in less than a day.
-It's that easy!